-Hardware required for getting access to web data and converting to formats suitable of the local rural context can be expensive.
-The study therefore utilized the Kasadaka; low-cost hardware with open-source software, to implement the system.
+In addition, the study utilized the Kasadaka; low-cost hardware with open-source software, to implement the system.
 This resulted in a low-cost system that was feasible to deploy and will be financially sustainable in terms of maintenance and usage costs.
-Stakeholders are currently working towards scaling up of the system, and this is partially due to the fact that scalability has been made feasible due to the affordability of the hardware and low running costs.
+Cowtribe and SARI are interested in scaling up of the system, and this is partially due to the fact that scalability has been made feasible due to the affordability of the hardware and low running costs.